 Scratch and Dent Stoves Near Me

 Do you love to cook?
 Are you remodeling your kitchen and looking for affordable appliances?
-Need updated appliances for a rental property?
+Do you need updated appliances for a rental property?
 K&A Appliance offers hundreds of top-quality, brand-new, scratch and dent ranges and ovens from the top brands you know and love!
+If you need some help deciding what you’d like, read our range & oven buying guide.

 Save up to 70% off retail prices!

 If you’re looking for a quality electric or gas range, stop by our showrooms in Lancaster and Willow Street.
-Our inventory constantly changes; so, you’ll want to see for yourself what we have to offer.
-Hope to see you soon.
-We’ll make it worth your trip to our appliance store.
+Our inventory constantly changes, so you’ll want to see for yourself what we have to offer.
+Hope to see you soon, and we promise we’ll make it worth your trip to our appliance store.

 Oven Range Brands We Carry